Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 You should meet your pilot in the lobby area and once everyone is ready for boarding, you will be guided to the airstrip shortly.
 Our wait wasn’t long since there was only a handful of people in our group –a young couple from NYC, another older couple from Germany, two boarding students from England and us two.

-For the most part, the view of our 30-min flight is all about the magnificent cays and white sandbars of the Exuma Islands.
-Hey don’t worry, this trip will take you to many of those places.
+For the most part, the view of our 30-min flight is all upon the magnificent cays and white sandbars of the Exuma Islands.
+Don’t worry, this trip will take you to many of those places.

 After our pilot took care of the perfect landing, as survivors we were quickly greet by an associate of the 3N’s right at the Staniel Cay airport.
-She’d go over a few information with us about the upcoming excursion, some do’s and dont’s.
-If I remember correctly, probably something along the line of don’t attempt to dive off while the boat is moving at 10 knots and remember those are pigs, not bacon.
+She’d go over a few information with us about the upcoming stops, some do’s and dont’s.
+If I remember correctly, probably something along the line of don’t attempt to dive off when the boat is going at 10 knots and remember they are pigs, not bacon.

-Once everyone has embarked, we meet our boat captain, Dave, who’s also the Bahama National Park Ranger.
-You will learn a thing or two from this great man; he’s also pretty popular among the pigs, sharks, fish and iguanas; so fair warning, don’t do anything a Florida man would do around here.
+Once everyone has embarked, we meet our boat captain who’s also the Bahama National Park Ranger.
+You will learn a thing or two from this kind man; he’s also pretty popular among the pigs, sharks, fish and iguanas; so don’t do anything a Florida man would do around here.

 The captain will anchor the boat several feet away from the island; hence the only way to get to dry land is… jump right into that crystal clear turquoise water of course!